Greece sells three-month T-bills at lower yield

-ATHENS, July 12 Greece sold 812.5 million euros ($929.99 million) of three-month T-bills on Wednesday to refinance maturing issues, the country's debt agency PDMA said.
+ATHENS, July 12 (Reuters) - Greece sold 812.5 million euros ($929.99 million) of three-month T-bills on Wednesday to refinance maturing issues, the country's debt agency PDMA said.

 The three-month paper was sold at a yield of 2.33 percent, down from 2.70 in a previous sale last month.
 The amount raised included 238 million euros in non-competitive bids.